Before starting child CPR: danger, response, send for help

-If there are no blockages and/or you’ve cleared blockages, check for breathing.
+If there are no blockages or you’ve cleared blockages, check for breathing.
 Look for chest movements, listen for breathing sounds, or feel for breath on your cheek.

-Child breathing normally?
-Gently roll him onto his side and into the recovery position.
+Child breathing?
+Gently roll the child into the recovery position on their side.
 Regularly check for breathing until the ambulance arrives.

-Put the heels of your hands in the centre of the child’s chest.
-Using the heel of your hand, give 30 compressions at a rate of 100-120 compressions per minute.
-Each compression should depress the chest by about one third.
+Put the child on a firm surface.
+Put the heels of your hands in the centre of the child’s chest, and interlock your fingers.
+With your arms straight, do 30 compressions – 2 compressions per second.
+Each compression should push the chest down by about one third.

-Keep giving 30 compressions then 2 breaths until medical help arrives.
-If the child starts breathing and responding, turn him into the recovery position.
-Keep watching his breathing and be ready to start CPR again at any time.
+Keep giving 30 compressions followed by 2 breaths until medical help arrives.
+If the child starts breathing and responding, turn the child into the recovery position.
+Keep watching their breathing.
+Be ready to start CPR again at any time.